The White Iris

-"The White Iris" is a fan-produced Star Trek episode released in 2015, the fourth in the web series Star Trek Continues, which aims to continue the episodes of Star Trek: The Original Series replicating their visual and storytelling style The episode is dedicated to Leonard Nimoy, who had died earlier in the year.
+"The White Iris" is a fan-produced Star Trek episode released in 2015, the fourth in the web series Star Trek Continues, which aims to continue the episodes of Star Trek: The Original Series replicating their visual and storytelling style.
+The episode is dedicated to Leonard Nimoy, who had died earlier in the year.

 Plot summary

 Captain Kirk, Scotty, and Uhura are on the planet Chalcis to welcome its people to the Federation.
 To protect the Chalcidians from missile attacks by their warlike sister world of Eretria, the Federation has promised the Chalcidians a planetary defense grid.
 Kirk is struck in the back of the head by an Eretrian dissident, forcing an emergency beam out.
 In sickbay, Kirk has an hallucination of Rayna, an android girl who died after being overwhelmed by the emotions she developed by falling in love with Kirk.
 Spock had erased Rayna from Kirk's memory to save him from the emotional turmoil.

 McCoy uses the experimental drug alkysine to save Kirk's life.
 Kirk appears to make a recovery, and proceeds to the bridge in order to activate the defense grid with his own personal password.
-However, Kirk is suddenly stopped by the image of a beautiful woman in an old Starfleet uniform.
+However, Kirk is suddenly stopped by the image of a woman in an old Starfleet uniform.
 She vanishes and Kirk cannot remember the password.
 As Chekov and Scott try to initialize the grid, Kirk sees a little girl running in the halls.

 On the bridge, Smith reports a missile from Eretria heading directly for Chalcis.
 The Chalcidian minister demands the password to activate the grid, but Spock is forced to stall for time while the captain recovers.
 In sickbay, Kirk once again sees the beautiful woman lying on a bio-bed.
 McCoy reports that his heart appears to be shutting down with no medical explanation.
 Kirk tells him about the woman he's been seeing in his hallucinations: Nakia, an officer he dated on the Farragut.
 She was killed along with 200 crewman at Tycho IV by the dikronium cloud creature.

 McCoy believes Kirk's symptoms may be psychological, and that the injury or the alkysine may have unleashed emotions that Kirk's been keeping buried.
 McCoy suggests Dr. McKennah's help, but Kirk refuses and vows to return to the bridge.
 While arguing with Spock in the hallway, Kirk sees another old love: Edith Keeler, a woman he met on Earth in the 1930s, whom he allowed to die in order to restore history.
 Kirk suffers a brief but painful seizure.